YannickJadoul/Torino-2025-Python-Parselmouth-tutorial/README.md

 ### Yannick Jadoul, Torino, 19 May 2025

-This is the interactive tutorial on Python and Parselmouth, taught as guest lecture in the "Applied sound analysis of bioacoustics and ecoacoustics course" at the University of Torino.
+This is the interactive tutorial on Python and Parselmouth, taught as guest lecture in the "Applied sound analysis of bioacoustics and ecoacoustics" course at the University of Torino.

 Refer to [Python.ipynb](Python.ipynb) and [Parselmouth.ipynb](Parselmouth.ipynb) for the notebooks with the tutorials' content.